A Journey Of Determination: Aileen Solis’ Path To Veterinary Success

 Solis first developed a passion for veterinary care during her adolescence, when she spent time with the animals on her family’s ranch, including horses, sheep, goats, and chickens.
 This early passion inspired her to pursue a degree in animal science from West Texas A&M University (WT), which she completed in December 2019, setting the stage for her journey into the world of veterinary medicine.

-While at WT, Solis found a supportive network within the Texas A&M School of Veterinary Medicine & Biomedical Science’s (VMBS) Veterinary Education, Research, & Outreach (VERO) program, which is located on the WT campus.
+While at WT, Solis found a supportive network within the Texas A&M College of Veterinary Medicine & Biomedical Science’s (VMBS) Veterinary Education, Research, & Outreach (VERO) program, which is located on the WT campus.

 Encouraged by mentors like Dr. Dan Posey, director of student recruitment and professional relationships at VERO, Solis joined the Pre-Vet Club.
 It was through that club that Solis was given an opportunity to visit the VMBS in College Station.